1 of 3

 4. Double Filtration Apheresis with Adsorption

-Helps regulate the immune response in critically ill patients (septic shock, cytokine storm, multiple organ dysfunction)
+Helps regulate the immune response in critically ill patients (septic shock, cytokine storm, multiple organ dysfunction).

 The treatment works by passing blood through special adsorption columns containing materials that selectively bind to and remove harmful molecules while preserving essential blood components.

-Key Benefits
+Key benefits

 Selectively removes cytokines that drive inflammation without affecting beneficial blood components.
 Provides rapid improvement in hemodynamic parameters and helps restore normal immune function.